SaturnRoccat/Cpp-Crab-Champions-Mods/README.md

 	3. Use the live viewer to find function/objects
 	4. Experiment!
 This is a very new thing for this game.
 It is also new to me.
 I have never made mods for unity games outside of astroneer which has a modding SDK already
 	5. Publish!
 Feel free to make a PR to this github page or make a page on a place like nexus or modDB if there isnt one already!
 	6. If you need any help feel free to DM me on discord at `duckos_mods`.
-While im not the best I hope I can be of some use!
+While I'm not the best I hope I can be of some use!
 5. Will you be making more mods?
 Yes I hope!
-I have many ideas  I want to try and i might even try and make a modding SDK to make mods more powerfull.
-Thats along ways away though.
+I have many ideas  I want to try and i might even try and make a modding SDK to make mods more powerful.
+That's along ways away though.
 # Installing
-1. Download [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/releases).
-Download the xinput version
-2. Go to your game install directory then go too `CrabChampions/Binaries/Win64/` then extract UE4SS there!
+You have two options!
+You can compile them your self or you can go to the release page of this repo and check if i have released a compiled version of the mod and UE4SS version you want
+## Easy Install (Recommended)
+1. Go to the release page and download the `UE4SS_build.zip` this is the UE4SS build that all the mods I make will use on that page!
+2. Download any mods you would like from there
+3. Navigate to your install of crab champions which is located at `C:\Program Files (x86)\Steam\steamapps\common\Crab Champions` If you have not changed your install directory.
+4. Next navigate too the `CrabChampions` folder then the `Binaries` then `Win64` the whole path should look like `C:\Program Files (x86)\Steam\steamapps\common\Crab Champions\CrabChampions\Binaries\Win64`
+5. Now extract the stuff from `UE4SS_build.zip` into this directory
-3. Go to the mods folder and put one of the mods you download from this github or any were else in there
+6. Go to the `Mods` Folder and extract any mods you downloaded into there with there folders
-4. Open the `mods.txt` file.
-And modify it to enable the mods you want and disable the mods you do not want.
+7. Open the `mods.txt` and enable the mods that you want
-	1. The `mods.txt` uses the folder name as the mod name!
-So if you download the Itemiser mod the line in the `mods.txt` will be `Itemiser : 1 ` to enable it and `Itemiser : 0` to disable it
+8. Start the game and enjoy!

+## Advanced Install
+This expects you have some knowledge of making C++ mods for UE4SS.
+1. Clone this whole repo with `--recursive`
+2. Navigate into folder you just cloned into and run `cmake -B build -S .`
+3. Wait and hope your PC doesn't combust into flames (important)
+4. Then navigate into the build folder
+5. Open the folder of the mod your Interested in this example i will be using `CrabChampionsUtils`
+6. Open the `.sln`
+7. Change the build configuration of the project too `Game__Shipping__Win64`
+8. Click build and wait and pray your PC doesn't explode
+9. Repeat steps 5 too 8 for all mods that you want to use
+10. Then navigate to the install directory of your game this should be `C:\Program Files (x86)\Steam\steamapps\common\Crab Champions\CrabChampions\Binaries\Win64` if you have not changed anything related to your installs
+11. Open the `Mods` folder then create a folder with the name of the mod you want to install in this case it is `CrabChampionsUtils`
+12. Open this new folder and create a folder named `dlls` move the compiled DLL of the mod you would like to install to this new directory
+13. Rename the dll to `main.dll`
+14. Enable it in the `mods.txt`
-5. Launch the game and have fun!
+15. Start the game and enjoy!
+Near the end of writing this I just gave up so if you need help DM me on Discord at `duckos_mods` Ill try and help you
 # Resources
 1. [UE4SS Discord](https://discord.gg/yw4W7UTJXu)
 2. [Unreal Engine Modding Discord](https://discord.gg/VaqBmYgtT2)
 # Modlist
-1. Itemiser.
-Itemiser is an item randomiser that when a player goes through a portal randomises there loot!
-2. Leveler.
-Leveler is a level randomiser that when a player goes through a portal it randomises there loot level!
+1. None Right now sadly!
+But hopefully some will be added soon!